 Or maybe no thank you, as I’ve actually seen a lot of visitors disappointed at the lack of snow and frost when they’ve visited Norway in the winter.

 If you want to see snow and experience some really cold temperatures, you’re best off heading inland and/or up into the mountains.
-And that even applies to Northern Norway – Tromsø’s winter temperature’s often hover around zero.
+And that even applies to northern Norway – Tromsø’s winter temperature’s often hover around zero.
+Last winter we had a huge amount of snow here, but the year before we didn’t have any snow on the ground for all of December!

-Winter is off season in many places, so it can be much cheaper!
+Winter is off season in many places in southern Norway (not northern Norway), so it can be much cheaper!
 In fact, after record numbers of tourists last summer, the fjord region has been talking about seriously jacking up their summer prices to keep the crowds down.
 So if you’re on a budget winter is a much better time to visit!

 A lot of roads might be closed